redcartel/node-express-starter-2022/README.md

 *"A minimally opinionated node & express starter for 2022"*

-A minimal but useful node & express starter template with some default middleware and testing.

 `npm run dev` - Run the development server.

 `npm test` - Run tests.